Edinburgh-Genome-Foundry/Geneblocks/README.rst

 .. image:: https://coveralls.io/repos/github/Edinburgh-Genome-Foundry/Geneblocks/badge.svg
   :target: https://coveralls.io/github/Edinburgh-Genome-Foundry/Geneblocks

-GeneBlocks is a Python library to compare different DNA sequences.
-It can either find common blocks in a group of DNA sequences, or highlight the differences between two sequences.
+GeneBlocks is a Python library to compare DNA sequences.
+It can be used to:

+- Find common blocks in a group of DNA sequences, to factorize them (e.g. only analyze or synthetize each common block once)
+- Highlight differences between sequences (insertions, deletions, mutations)
+- Transfer Genbank features from one record to another sharing similar subsequences.

-At the Edinburgh Genome Foundry, we use GeneBlocks to optimize sequence assembly, explore sets of non-annotated sequences, or visualize the differences between different versions of a sequence.
+At the Edinburgh Genome Foundry, we use GeneBlocks to optimize sequence assembly, explore sets of non-annotated sequences, or visualize the differences between different versions of a sequence, and re-annotate records coming from third parties such as DNA manufacturers.

 Usage
 ------